Rabies in cats: A comprehensive guide

 1. Bite injuries:

-• This is the most common route of transmission for the rabies virus.
+• This is the most common transmission route for the rabies virus.

-• The infected animal's saliva contains the virus and transmits it into the other animal's body through the bite.
+• The infected animal's saliva contains the virus and transmits it to the other animal through a bite.

 2. Open wounds and scratches: